 We commit to keeping you informed on how God is working on the campus of the University of Tennessee Knoxville and grant you access to the events and resources that are developed

-We will strive to steward well the unique opportunities and relationships that God is developing among campus leaders and community.
-We will seek to develop practical and relevant resources where they are needed as we pioneer this new type of ministry.
+We will strive to steward well the unique opportunities and relationships that God is developing among campus leaders and the community.
+We will seek to develop practical and relevant resources as we pioneer this new type of ministry.

 We commit to partnering with other groups, churches, individuals and organizations to see God's kingdom come and His will be done at the University of Tennessee.

 We commit to praying for you as you serve where you are.
 We pray that God would bless you and equip you for the good works that He has prepared for you to walk in.